Vadikus/practicalDL/README.md

-# practicalDL
+# practicalDL <github.com/Vadikus/practicalDL>

-#A Practical Guide to Deep Learning with TensorFlow 2.0 and Keras
+# A Practical Guide to Deep Learning with TensorFlow 2.0 and Keras
 ## Educational materials for Frontend Masters course